 Real Estate Questions

 With real estate it has become essential to ask the right questions.
 This critical process is incomplete without finding practical and candid answers to those questions.
-The Real Estate Questions article is designed to help in the search for timely and realistic solutions involving both residential property and commercial real estate.
+This article is designed to help in the search for timely and realistic solutions involving both residential property and commercial real estate.

-But the problem-solving process should start with a detailed examination of all appropriate questions, and there are (at least) 12 worthy candidates described below.
+The problem-solving process should start with a detailed examination of all appropriate questions, and there are several worthy candidates described below.
 Despite any neat and tidy short list, it is important to realize that one question is likely to lead to another.

 The First Real Estate Question

 Does residential real estate or commercial property provide the better value in today's real estate market?

 This question is vital for a buyer trying to determine where to find the best investment value.
 But for someone buying property specifically to live in (residential) or to create a business (commercial), the question can effectively be ignored.